 In sub-cluster, you can run DE to compare any 2 groups like in the main cluster.
 There are also two ways to run DE analysis in sub-cluster: Composition panel and DE tab.
 For more details on the differential expression analysis, please view this Section 15_Differential expression analysis.

-On BBrowser, click on the Clonotype button at the bottom of the main scatter plot will show you the Clonotype dashboard.
+Expand the Clonotype panel on the right side to show the Clonotype dashboard.
 All cells in the main scatter plot will be changed to gray color and spot size is decreased.
 A mini map will pop-up showing you the previous coloring of the scatter plot.

 Now, you can add TCR sequencing data by clicking on Upload data.